awslabs/sagemaker-debugger/README.md

 Amazon SageMaker Debugger uses a `hook` to store the values of tensors throughout the training process.
 Another process called a `rule` job simultaneously monitors and validates these outputs to ensure that training is progressing as expected.
 A rule might check for vanishing gradients, or exploding tensor values, or poor weight initialization.
-If a rule is triggered, it will raise a CloudWatch event and stop the training job, saving you time and money.
+If a rule is triggered, it will raise a CloudWatch event, saving you time and money.

 Amazon SageMaker Debugger can be used inside or outside of SageMaker.
 There are three main use cases: